TurboTax HelpTurboTax HelpIntuit

 3. Select Finish and file and follow the instructions to print the return.

-1. On the What's your marital status? screen, enter the marital status right before their date of death and continue.
+1. At What's your marital status? enter the marital status right before their date of death and continue.

-2. On the Where did you live at the end of the year? screen, enter the province where the deceased lived right before their date of death and continue.
+2. At Where did you live at the end of the year? enter the province where the deceased lived right before their date of death and continue.

-3. On the Personal information screen, enter their personal info and date of death, then continue.
+3. At Personal information, enter their personal info and date of death, then continue.

 • The mailing address of where the notice of assessment should be sent